• Disease Overview

 Standard Therapies

-There are currently no definitive treatments, medications, or therapies that will reverse the symptoms of BOS as there are no proven treatments to change an individual’s mutation in the ASXL1 gene.
-While some work is being done in general with gene therapy and other advanced technologies (CRISPR/CAS9), there have been no studies on children with BOS.
+There are currently no definitive treatments, medications or therapies to reverse BOS symptoms as there are no proven treatments to change the ASXL1 gene variants.

-Treatment is currently geared toward symptomatic treatment for an individual’s specific medical issues.
-Most children will benefit from a combination of various therapies, including physical, occupational, and speech.
-They may also benefit from an augmented communication device and other devices to assist with mobility, including standers, gait trainers, adaptive strollers, etc.
+Treatment is focused on managing symptoms specific to each individual.
+Most children benefit from a combination of physical, occupational and speech therapies.
+They may also benefit from augmented communication devices and other mobility aids, including standers, gait trainers and adaptive strollers.

-Children with feeding difficulties may benefit from G-tubes or GJ tubes; those who are at risk for recurrent aspiration and develop lung disease or who need supplemental oxygen may need a tracheostomy and/or ventilator support.
+Children with feeding difficulties may need G-tubes or GJ tubes.
+Those at risk for recurrent aspiration or who develop lung disease may require a tracheostomy and/or ventilator support.

-Individuals who obtain common respiratory infections should be aggressively treated with the assistance of clearance of secretions and managed appropriately to reduce complications.
-All individuals with BOS, unless there is evidence of cellular immunodeficiency, should receive the standard schedule of childhood immunizations, including prophylaxis for RSV, if appropriate, and influenza.
+Common respiratory infections in individuals with BOS should be treated aggressively with secretion clearance and appropriate management to reduce complications.
+All individuals with BOS, unless there is evidence of cellular immunodeficiency, should follow the standard schedule of childhood immunizations, including prophylaxis for RSV if appropriate, and influenza vaccines.

 • < Previous section